olliw42/mLRS-docu/docs/FRSKY_R9.md

 These steps only need to be performed once.
 If you experience a "No Sync" error, check that you have selected CRSF external mode and not mBridge.

-If you have never previously flashed this module via ST-Link, you can install the ELRS bootloader using and alongside the stock bootloader which also preserves the ability to return to the stock Frsky firmware.
+If you have never previously flashed this module via ST-Link, you can use the stock Frsky bootloader to flash the ELRS bootloader alongside the stock bootloader.
+This method will preserve the ability to return to the stock Frsky firmware.

 1. Download the [r9m\_elrs\_bl.frk](https://github.com/ExpressLRS/ExpressLRS/blob/master/src/bootloader/r9m_elrs_bl.frk?raw=true) file from the ExpressLRS git repository and copy it to the FIRMWARE folder on your radio's SD card.

-2. Install the R9M module in your radio.
-Enter the System Menu and navigate using the page buttons to the SD card page.
+2. Install the R9M module in your radio and power it on.

+3. Enter the System Menu and navigate using the page buttons to the SD card page.

-3. Scroll to the FIRMWARE folder and select the r9m\_elrs\_bl.frk file.
+4. Scroll to the FIRMWARE folder and select the r9m\_elrs\_bl.frk file.
 Choose "Flash external module".

-4. Follow the instructions in the next section to flash mLRS.
+5. Follow the instructions in the next section to flash mLRS.

 If you have already flashed via ST-Link, you can continue to flash updates via ST-Link the way you always have, or you can follow these steps to switch to flashing from the radio.
 To do this, you will flash the ELRS bootloader by using ST-Link one last time:

 1. Download the [r9m\_bootloader.bin](https://github.com/ExpressLRS/ExpressLRS/blob/master/src/bootloader/r9m_bootloader.bin?raw=true) file from the ExpressLRS git repository.
 2. Flash it to the beginning of the flash (0x8000000) using ST-Link and STM32CubeProgrammer.

-3. Follow the instructions below to flash mLRS.
+3. Follow the instructions in the next section to flash mLRS.

 #### Flash/Update the mLRS firmware ####

+Once the ELRS bootloader is installed, the following precedure can be followed to install the mLRS firmware.

-1. Build using run\_make\_firmwares3.py or download the latest mLRS firmware.
+1. Download the latest mLRS firmware or build with MLRS\_FEATURE\_ELRS\_BOOTLOADER defined.

-2. Copy the latest tx-R9M-f103c8-elrs-bl-r9m\_use\_elrs_bootloader-v*.elrs file to FIRMWARE folder on your radio's SD card.
+2. Copy the latest tx-R9M-f103c8-elrs-bl-r9m-v*.elrs file to FIRMWARE folder on your radio's SD card.

 3. Enter the System Menu and navigate using the page buttons to the SD card page.

-4. Select the FIRMWARE folder and scroll to and select the tx-R9M-f103c8-elrs-bl-r9m\_use\_elrs_bootloader-v*.elrs file.
+4. Select the FIRMWARE folder and scroll to and select the tx-R9M-f103c8-elrs-bl-r9m-v*.elrs file.
 Choose "Flash external ELRS".

 ### Flash R9 receivers with ELRS bootloader ###